 Are you trying to decide whether you should take a cat or a dog as your pet?
-As a writer for a cat website, you’d probably assume I have a bias towards cats while writing this article.
-But the fact is that I have owned and very much loved multiple dogs myself, and I certainly don’t think one animal is better than the other.
-Both are wonderful creations of nature that have lots of love and companionship to share, provided you treat them right.
+As a writer for a cat website, you’d probably assume I have a bias towards cats.
+But the fact is that I have owned multiple dogs myself, and I certainly enjoyed having them.
+Both are wonderful creatures that have lots of love and companionship to share, if you treat them right.

 But what are the differences between taking care of a dog and taking care of a cat?
 Let’s take a look